digitaldrummerj/digitaldrummerj.me/content/blog/draft/stop-zoom-trolls.md

 ## Scheduling a meeting

-When scheduling a meeting there aren't many options you can art but there are a few important ones.
+When scheduling a meeting there aren't many options you can set but there are a few important ones.

-* When scheduling for the Meeting ID generate it and DON’T use your personal meeting ID
+* Generate the Meeting ID and DON’T use your personal meeting ID
 * Require meeting password.
 In the Zoom link you can include the password but it will at least stop people from entering the room that didn't get the official link.
 * Don’t Allow Join Before Host.
 First person in is the host so you don't want a participant to be a host.
 * Mute Participants on Entry.
 This ensure that anyone joining the meeting is automatically muted.
 * Set to Auto Record the meeting so that you don’t forget and record to the cloud.

 ![schedule meeting](/images/stop-zoom-trolls/schedule-meeting.png)